 All of that said, your goal in asking questions and voicing your own confusion is not to change your team.
 Your goal is simply to understand the way things are.
 Refrain from passing judgement.

-One of the fastest ways to destroy your rapport with a new team is to be the guy who shows up on his first day and starts telling everyone that they are doing things wrong.
+One of the fastest ways to destroy your rapport with a new team is to be the one who shows up on their first day and starts telling everyone that they are doing things wrong.
 Your job in the beginning is to learn.
 Until you deeply understand the status quo, you are not qualified to have an opinion about it.

 Let the others decide if your lack of understanding says something about the health of the team.
 Don’t even bring it up.